 Cars and trucks crash into buildings and houses more often than you might think.
 About 60 people crash into retail and office buildings daily in the U.S. Most of these accidents are caused by a new or older driver hitting the gas in error.

-What if a vehicle were to hit your house?
-Does the driver's insurance company pay?
+How would you proceed if this were to happen to your home?
+Most people are not sure how to move forward with an insurance claim in such a case.
+Does the driver's auto insurance company pay for damage?
 Does your homeowner's policy apply?
-There seems to be plenty of insurance to go around, but just exactly who shells out for what?
+There might be plenty of insurance to go around, but who pays for what?

 The Driver's Vehicle Policy

 Let's start with the number-one rule for vehicle accidents: The party at fault for an accident is liable for any damage caused by that accident.
 They are on the hook for the damage caused to your home, or any other property for that matter, if an auto crashes into it, and the crash was the driver's fault.
 The property damage clause of an auto policy comes into play here, up to the limit set in the policy.

 Suppose that an auto crashes into your home.
 It causes $20,000 in damage.
 The at-fault driver's auto policy has a property damage coverage limit of $25,000.
 Your damage should be paid for in full through the driver's policy in that case.

 But what happens if the driver's coverage limit is $25,000, and your home suffers $50,000 in damage?

 Most standard homeowner's policies protect the owners for damage to their dwelling and connected structures, such as a garage, that is caused by hazards such as fire, smoke, theft, vandalism, windstorm, and other things—like autos.
 Most standard homeowner's policies cite "vehicles" among the hazards covered that might cause damage.

 Read your homeowner's policy to make sure it covers damage due to autos.
 Be sure to contact your agent ASAP if you do not see "vehicles" listed or if you have any questions regarding the issue.